Google Glass is back (sort of) and other augmented reality glasses projects

 Last week, it was revealed that Facebook was working on a patent for some smart glasses as part of its virtual reality (VR) subsidiary, Oculus.

-Business Insider reported that the company filed a patent for a “waveguide display with two-dimensional scanner.”
+Business Insider reported that the company filed a patent for a so-called “waveguide display with two-dimensional scanner”.

 The display: